martinmarsh/navmux/README.md

 Test project evaluate writing the equivalent of boat repro using go.

+This was the first go version used on my boat between 2020 and 2023.
+The autohelm feature was less useful than the python version it replaced and was not used.
+The autohlem code was removed from this package in 2024 version 0.0.1 and a new autohelm package separate from this one was developed to use the rudder position as well as heading.
+This package now sends compass data via UDP to the new autohelm package and is now just a MUX and data logger.
+By separtaing the features the system should be more robust as issues with the autohelm will not affect basic navigation data.
+It will also make updating the code safer.

 The concept has been improved by using yaml config which will it easier to define inputs and routing to outputs

 The concept is to use a Raspberry Pi (Rpi) or similar to route NMEA 0183 messages from different inputs to various outputs.